myanar7/Emotia/README.md

 ## MARKER VS GUESSERS
 Challenge your friends in the emotia!
-Explain what the letters can't tell!
+Explain what the letters can't tell!!

 Test your